-Wilsonville Campus 27500 SW Parkway Avenue Wilsonville, OR 97070 www.oit.edu/wilsonville Oregon Institute of Technology serves students and employers in the Portland metropolitan area by offering degree programs at the Oregon Tech Wilsonville Campus and the Willow Creek Center (WCC) in Beaverton.
-Oregon Tech's high-demand BS and MS degrees are accessible to traditional full-time students, community college transfer students, working professionals, and busy adults by offering day, evening, weekend, and online courses.
+27500 SW Parkway Ave Wilsonville, OR 97070 (503) 821-1250

+Oregon Tech serves students and employers in the Portland metropolitan area by offering university degree programs at the Oregon Tech Wilsonville Campus and the Willow Creek Center (WCC) in Beaverton.
+Oregon Tech's high-demand BS and MS degrees are accessible to traditional full-time students, community college transfer students, working professionals, and busy adults by offering day, evening, weekend, hybrid, and online courses.